Baixing

 Around 2,000 Han Chinese surnames are currently in use, but 19 of these surnames are used by about half of the Han Chinese people.
-About 87% of the population shares 100 surnames.
+About 87% of the population share 100 surnames.

 Chinese family names

 Chinese family names are patrilineal, meaning derived from father to children.
 After marriage, Chinese women typically retain their maiden name.
 Two distinct types of Chinese surnames existed in ancient China: Namely xing (姓 (xìng)) or ancestral clan names, and shi (氏 (shì)) or branch lineage names.
 Later, the two terms began to be used interchangeably, and now xing refers to the surname, whereas shi may be used to refer to the clan name or maiden name.
 Historically, only Chinese men possessed xìng (姓 (family name)), while Chinese women had shì (氏 (clan)) and took on their husband's xìng after marriage.

 Literary compilation

 Hundred Family Surnames (百家姓), commonly known as Bai Jia Xing, is a classic Chinese text that lists Chinese surnames.
 The book was composed in the early Song dynasty.
 The text originally contained 411 surnames and was expanded to 504 over time.

 In the dynasties following the Song, the Three Character Classic, the Hundred Family Surnames, and Thousand Character Classic came to be known collectively as San Bai Qian (Three, Hundred, Thousand), from the first word in their titles.
 San Bai Qian was the universal introductory literary text for students, almost exclusively males from elite backgrounds.